Luxuries…

 Alex, you are such an inspiration.
 You constantly make me feel how important it is to strive for becoming the finest version.
 Thanks mate.

-3. Suji said,
+3. Suji says:

 Very well said.
 Yes, all of us should strive to become the finest version of ourselves.
 Every time I feel depressed with life and visit ur blog, I feel rejuvinated.
 Thanx Alexis.